 "Our leaders have already saved many children in Syria and Iraq, and we are not losing hope," Aida said.

-Central Asian countries built policies from scratch to bring back their citizens, and, having no experience in this area, they have run into challenges such as limited social and economic resources and infrastructure, according to Emil Jurayev, a Bishkek political scientist and lecturer at the OSCE Academy.
+Central Asian countries built policies from scratch to bring back their citizens, and, having no experience in this area, they have run into challenges such as limited social and economic resources and infrastructure, according to Emil Dzhuraev, a Bishkek political scientist and lecturer at the OSCE Academy.

 Kazakhstan and Uzbekistan achieved the greatest successes, each organising several flights to bring home mainly women and children, while Kyrgyzstan and Tajikistan had only one flight each, he noted.